 - Access from RStudio Server Pro to the Spark cluster

-RStudio Server Pro server must have access to the Spark cluster and the underlying configuration files for YARN and HDFS.
+The RStudio Server Pro server must have access to the Spark cluster and the underlying configuration files for YARN and the Hadoop Distributed File System (HDFS).
 This typically requires you to install RStudio Server Pro on an edge node (i.e., gateway node) of the Spark cluster using a Hadoop administration tool such as Cloudera Manager or Apache Ambari.
 You can also achieve this by copying configuration files from the Spark cluster to the RStudio Server Pro server.

 This section describes the process to add a single node as a Spark client to a Hadoop cluster.
 This step is typically performed by a Hadoop administrator.
 In this example, we use Cloudera Manager, but these steps can also be adapted to other Spark clusters such as Amazon EMR.

-This process may vary depending on different versions of Cloudera CDH, authentication and other variables.
+This process may vary depending on different versions of Cloudera Distribution Hadoop (CDH), authentication, and other variables.
 Refer to the Cloudera Manager documentation for more information.

-1. Add a new host to the Hadoop cluster
+Step 1: Add a new host to the Hadoop cluster#

-2. Specify the hostname for the RStudio Server Pro node
+Step 2: Specify the hostname for the RStudio Server Pro node#

 Continue with the installation until it asks you to specify the hostname of the node to add.
 Add the hostname of the RStudio Server Pro node.

-3. Specify the credentials for the RStudio Server Pro node
+Step 3: Specify the credentials for the RStudio Server Pro node#

 In this example, we are using an Amazon EC2 instance with the username